i18n-tribe/slack-downloader/README.md

 * `Python`: The app is written in Python
 * `python-requests`: web request library for Python

+### Accessing Your Slack Workspace
+In order to get your token, you will have to create a new Slack App.
+You can follow [this tutorial](https://api.slack.com/tutorials/tracks/getting-a-token).
+Once you have the app, you have to install it in your workspace.
+Once it is installed, invite the App's bot into the channels from which you want to download the files.
+To invite the bot, use `\invite @your-app-name` as discussed in [this question](https://stackoverflow.com/a/61369364/8691571)

 ### Installation Instructions

 1. Download the Python program: